Remote Panels (RawPanel Mode)

 Disabling Reactor is recommended for panels used exclusively as remote RawPanels, as it frees up system resources.

-If you choose to disable Reactor, the package will be stopped or uninstalled automatically.
-Reactor can also be disabled manually at any time by navigating to the Packages page, locating the Reactor package, and stopping or uninstalling it.
+If you choose to disable Reactor, the package will be stopped automatically.
+Reactor can also be disabled manually at any time by navigating to the Packages page, locating the Reactor package, and stopping it, you can then also disable the autostart switch, to avoid a restart on the next reboot.

 With Reactor disabled, you will only have access to the Packages and Settings pages in the web interface.
 The Home, Configuration, and Simulator pages will be unavailable.